Patient with facial deformity since a very young age

 Successful mandibular advancement through internal distraction osteogenesis

 The patient underwent placement of bilateral internal mandibular distractors.
 Following a latency period of five days, a total mandibular distraction of 10 mm was performed.
-This resulted in gain of sufficient length of the mandible.
+This resulted in a gain of sufficient length of the mandible.

-There was immediate improvement in the patient’s breathing following completion of the distraction.
+There was an immediate improvement in the patient’s breathing following the completion of the distraction.
 She was able to sleep the whole night without any episodes of awakening.
 The patient also related that she felt refreshed and did not experience any daytime tiredness.

 Patient returns after four months for removal of distractors

 The patient and her parents returned to our hospital after four months for distractor removal surgery.
 This would be the completion of the distraction process.
 The transformation in the facial esthetics of the patient was very pleasing to the eye.
 The interincisal opening had become uniform without any tilt.